Business etiquette: Importance, types, and how to improve

 What is business etiquette?

-In general, business etiquette primarily revolves around respectfully addressing others, dressing appropriately, and maintaining an overall positive attitude.
+Business etiquette primarily revolves around respectfully addressing others, dressing appropriately, and maintaining an overall positive attitude.
 A proper understanding of such etiquette is necessary to conduct business.

 Importance of business etiquette

 Business etiquette is an integral part of any successful business communication.
-Practicing good etiquette demonstrates maturity, reliability, and commitment to excellence, all of which contribute to building positive relationships.
+Practising good etiquette demonstrates maturity, reliability, and commitment to excellence, all of which contribute to building positive relationships.
 Here are some of the main reasons why you should follow proper etiquette in your business interactions.

 Importance of business etiquette